stlab/better-code/better-code/src/chapter-2-contracts.md

 random; it has to identify an employee that's in the database—that's part of what it means for the program to be in a good state, and all through the program you have code to ensure that invariant is upheld.
-It would be a great idea to identify and document that whole-program invariant in some central location, so maintainers will know to uphold it, and that they can rely on it.

 #### Encapsulating invariants

-An even better idea is to *encapsulate* the invariant in a type, and document _that_.
+It would be a good idea to identify and document that whole-program invariant in some central location, so maintainers will know to uphold it, and that they can rely on it.
+An even better idea, though, is to *encapsulate* the invariant in a type, and document _that_.
 So instead of using an `SQLDatabase` type directly, you could create an `EmployeeDatabase` type with a private `SQLDatabase`, whose public API always upholds that invariant.
 Now